6 Best RJ45 Crimpers for Reliable Connections

 #2 – Platinum Tools 100054C EZ-RJ PRO-HD

-Many users have claimed this to be the best crimping tool for its price range, and are quick to recommend it to others.
-They comment on the sturdy metal construction and ease of use, and the fact that it cuts wires and crimps means the wires can be sent completely through, allowing you to verify they’re in the proper order.
+Many users have claimed this to be the best crimping tool for its price range and are quick to recommend it to others.
+They comment on the sturdy metal construction and ease of use.
+The fact that it cuts wires and crimps means the wires can be sent completely through, allowing you to verify they’re in the proper order.
 As this is a versatile and quality tool, many users tout it as the perfect starter tool.

 A few have reported that the tool arrived with a defect in the die that causes alignment issues.
 This in turn will prevent pins 7 and 8 from crimping properly.
 It has been confirmed by Platinum Tools that two production runs totaling 6,000 crimpers failed to go through the hardening process.